 Compared to classification and kernel methods for regression, limited attention has been paid to semi-supervised parametric regression models.
 In this context, one line of work \citep{tarpey2014paradoxical,chakrabortty2018efficient, zhang2019semi,azriel2022semi} explored how unlabeled data can improve ordinary least squares (OLS) regression.
-In keeping with statistical tradition, these works are primarily focused on inference regarding the linear coefficients, rather than prediction performance.
-Another related line of work \citep{javanmard2014confidence,javanmard2018debiasing,bellec2022biasing,bellec2018prediction}, discusses SSL methods in Lasso-regularized sparse linear regression.
-Taking a broad look at both of these classes of related works, their results suggest that the use of unlabeled data improves the linear model's robustness to miss-specification and noisy data, but predictive performance improvement is not guaranteed in general.
+In keeping with statistical tradition, these works are primarily focused on inference regarding the linear coefficients, rather than predictive performance.
+Another related line of work \citep{javanmard2014confidence,javanmard2018debiasing,bellec2022biasing,bellec2018prediction} discusses SSL methods in Lasso-regularized sparse linear regression.
+Taking a broad view of these classes of related works, their results suggest that incorporating unlabeled data enhances a linear model’s robustness to misspecification and noise, but predictive performance improvement is not guaranteed in general.
 Recent works propose SSDL methods for regression \citep{jean2018semi,rezagholiradeh2018reg,olmschenk2019generalizing,he2022semi}, incorporating an 'unsupervised loss' term derived from unlabeled data.
 In particular, \cite{jean2018semi} suggests using the predictive variance of the unlabeled data as a regularization term, added to the objective during training, scaled by a regularization parameter.
-Although the method's intuition is well explained and linked to \textit{regularized Bayesian inference} (following \cite{zhu2014bayesian}), theoretical performance analysis is challenging and does not definitively show semi-supervised models' superiority over supervised ones.
-Instead, the authors empirically demonstrate the benefits of SSDL methods through systematic experiments on real-world datasets.
+Although the method's intuition is well explained and linked to \textit{regularized Bayesian inference} (\cite{zhu2014bayesian}), theoretical analysis is challenging and does not definitively show superiority over supervised models.
+Instead, the authors empirically demonstrate the benefits of SSDL through systematic experiments on real-world datasets.